DefinitionThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

 In classic reactive perforating collagenosis, the mean age of onset is 50-60 years.
-The average duration of the disease is 8 months.
+The average duration of disease is 8 months.

 LocalizationThis section has been translated automatically.